T. O. Morrow: The New 52

 In 2011, "The New 52" rebooted the DC universe.
 T. O. Morrow is reimagined as a scientist working at S.T.A.R.
 Labs under Silas Stone.
 Under orders from Silas, Morrow saves the life of Victor Stone by turning him into Cyborg.

 During the "Forever Evil" storyline, Morrow is seen at S.T.A.R.
 Labs' Detroit branch following the Crime Syndicate's invasion.
 He and Silas attempt to protect the Red Room, a high-security vault, from the Crime Syndicate, who they are sure are going to strike.
 They have built an energy weapon.
 When explosions strike the door, Morrow and Silas are prepared to fire, only for them to see Batman, Catwoman, and a critically injured Cyborg.
 When the scientists ask where the rest of the Justice League is, Batman merely states that "they didn't make it".

 Powers and abilities

 T. O. Morrow is a criminal mastermind and a scientific genius.
 He has also created technology that allows him to see into the future.

 Other versions

-An alternate timeline variant of T. O. Morrow appears in Flashpoint.
+An alternate timeline version of T. O. Morrow appears in Flashpoint.
 This version created the Red Tornadoes to defend the Republic of Japan from the Amazon/Atlantean war.